 Huawei Sues U.S. After Congress Bans Government Purchase Of Its Equipment

-Chinese telecom manufacturer Huawei is suing the U.S. government, arguing Congress violated the Constitution when it banned government agencies from purchasing Huawei equipment.
+Chinese telecom manufacturer Huawei is suing the U.S. government, arguing that Congress violated the Constitution when it banned government agencies from purchasing Huawei equipment.

 In the 2019 National Defense Authorization Act, Congress prohibited U.S. government agencies from contracting with Huawei or companies that use Huawei equipment.
-The U.S. government has alleged that Huawei is closely allied with the Chinese government, and that its equipment could be used to spy on Americans.
+The U.S. government has alleged that Huawei is closely allied with the Chinese government and that its equipment could be used to spy on Americans.
 Huawei has denied the allegation and said it's a privately owned company with no interest in spying.

 "The U.S. Congress has repeatedly failed to produce any evidence to support its restrictions on Huawei products," Huawei's Rotating Chairman Guo Ping said at a press conference announcing the lawsuit.
 "We are left with no choice but to challenge the law in court."